tendermint/spec/rfc/004-priority-based-mempool.md

 The first phase will be experimental and only achieves the desired functionality *with potential performance degradation*.
 The main purpose is to design the code flow and underlying APIs accordingly, without dramatic code changes on existing data structures / algorithms.

-The simplest approach I can think of is:
+A simple approach we can take is the following:

 1. When reading `CheckTx` responses, mempool keeps a single counter called `maxPriority`.
 If all transactions have 0 priorities, the counter should simply have the same 0 value
 2. When `Mempool.ReapMaxBytesMaxGas` is called by consensus engine, mempool would check its `maxPriority` value: